 An import originally from St. Louis, MO, Jen, her husband, and two dogs made their foray into the Pacific Northwest in 2015.
 During her time at Mizzou, while completing her BS and DPT degrees, she also pursued her longtime passion of competitive swimming and coaching.
-After graduating with her Doctorate, Jen achieved valuable experience in a variety of settings – from hospital inpatient care to multidisciplinary teamwork in a rehabilitation facility to community based home health care.
-In addition to honing excellent manual therapy skills, the ensuing years provided Jen with more ways to make the most of her interactions with patients and families and a special appreciation for the geriatric population.
+After graduating with her Doctorate, Jen gained valuable experience in a variety of settings – from hospital inpatient care to multidisciplinary teamwork in a rehabilitation facility to community based home health care.
+The ensuing years provided Jen with more ways to make the most of her interactions with patients and families and a special appreciation for the geriatric population.
 Along the way, she has pursued additional training in the McKenzie Method, Kinesiotaping, and IASTM; she Became a Certified Lymphedema Therapist in 2017.
 An additional endeavor in her free-time has been running in half marathons, of which Jen has completed four.
-She hopes to continue this here in the Rose City area, if she and her crew can pull themselves off the slopes and hiking trails.
+She and her husband welcomed their first child in 2019.

 Dave arrived from Baltimore in 2004 and all indications are that he’s gotten hooked by the Upper Left.
 Of our staff, he wins the contest for having the most varied background of all.
 He completed a BFA from Maryland Institute College of Art in Illustration in 1999, then changed course in 2009 to research origins of life genetics at Portland State University for 5 years.
 He graduated Summa Cum Laude from PSU in 2012 with a BS in Science including a minor in Biology.
-His interest in physiological processes in healing as well as the mind/body connection was pursued further in Physical Therapy school at USC where he earned his DPT in 2017.
+His interests in physiological processes in healing as well as the mind/body connection were pursued further in Physical Therapy school at USC where he earned his DPT in 2017.
 His special talents outside the clinic include Jazz and Blues harmonica; inside the clinic he gravitates toward movement, balance, and vestibular disorders.
-He lives in Portland with his wife and they enjoy the outdoor pursuits the PNW has to offer, especially, hiking, fishing and canoeing.
+Dave has also flourished as a Lymphedema therapist, bringing thoughtful attention to our swelling patients.
+He lives in Portland with his wife; they enjoy many outdoor pursuits the PNW has to offer, especially, hiking, fishing and canoeing.